aokmen/Stock_App_React-Project/README.md

 The project includes functions for formatting data, such as currency formatting for sales and profit values.

 ## Data Source
-The project uses data from an API, presumably related to sales and purchases.
+The project uses data from an API, related to sales and purchases.
 This data is used to populate the charts and tables.

-## Components and Libraries
-- React: The project is built using the React library for building user interfaces.
-- Material-UI: Material-UI is used for styling and UI components.
-- Tremor Chart: The Tremor Chart library is used for data visualization.
-- Redux Toolkit: Redux Toolkit might be used for state management, but the code snippets related to Redux are currently commented out.